publiccodenet/about/roles/support.md

 * provide a contact point for issues surrounding a codebase
 * provide support for the community around a codebase to answer these questions themselves
 * partake in the community

+If you enjoy using your expertise and network to solve gnarly technical and contractual problems, being a continuous hero and enabler, this role might be for you.

 ### What we expect from all of our team members